 Knowing your subject gives you insights into what makes a better photo than any photo.

-One thing I noticed was the facial expressions showed them counting to themselves or when they breathed loudly so those around them would hear.
+The facial expressions showed them counting to themselves or breathing loudly so those around them would hear.
 This lets them know if they were together in their counts and moves.

 The Summerall Guard was formed in 1932.
 Membership is considered a high honor at the military college.
-The platoon’s purpose is to exemplify, through a unique series of movements based on the old German close order drill, the exactness, and thoroughness with which a cadet is trained.
+The platoon aims to exemplify the exactness and thoroughness of a cadet’s training through a unique series of movements based on the old German close-order drill.
 The exercise is performed to a silent count.
 Each year’s Guards take responsibility for teaching the following year’s unit the precise drill.

 In sports, very similar predictable moments happen as well.
 I know that if I am covering a team like The Citadel, they are trying to get to the goal they are facing.
 So even on defense, if a fumble or interception happens, the players will try and go towards the goal.

-I like to stand or kneel in the endzone where they are going, so I can see their faces.
-If I am on the sideline, I sometimes get their faces, but when I am facing them, the percentage of photos with their faces seems to be a lot better for photos.
+I like to stand or kneel in the endzone where they are going so I can see their faces.
+If I am on the sideline, I sometimes get their faces, but when I am facing them, the percentage of photos with their faces seems to be a loCitadel’sfor photos.

-Their extra effort on the play will be them lunging towards the goal line, which is where I am standing.
+Their extra effort on the play will be them lunging toward the goal line, which is where I am standing.

-The holes that the offensive linemen are creating for the running backs are facing that goal line.
+The offensive linemen are creating holes for the running backs facing that goal line.

-Even if they are stopped, most of the time, the expression on their faces shows that they are often putting it all on the line.
+Even if they are stopped, their expressions usually show that they are putting it all on the line.
 This type of tackle photo works well on sports pages when the guy just got a first down.

 As you can see in both the examples of the Citadel cadets, if they are on the Summerall Guards or playing a sport, the facial expression draws the audience into the photograph.

-What you want to show as the photographer is the effort, and one of the best ways to capture this is in the expressions.
+What you want to show as the photographer is the effort; one of the best ways to capture this is in the expressions.

-By the way, we were at The Citadel due to a request for my wife Dorie Griggs to preach on Sunday.
-Here is her message if you would like to hear it.
+By the way, we were at The Citadel due to a request for my wife, Dorie Griggs, to preach on Sunday.
+So here is her message if you would like to hear it.